jadecobra/python_tdd_exercises/source/how_to/calculator/calculator_vii.rst

 .. code-block:: python

-  AttributeError: module 'src.calculator' has no attribute 'square'
+  AttributeError: module 'src.calculator' has no attribute 'exponent'

 =================================================================================
 :green:`GREEN`: make it pass